 Remote upgrades have already been rolled out to many older smart meters to enable them to keep their smart functionality when you switch suppliers.
 This upgrade programme is currently due to be completed by June 2025.

-Find out more ways to save on household bills
+Find out more ways to save on household bills.

-Disclaimer: We make every effort to ensure that content is correct at the time of publication.
-Please note that information published on this website does not constitute financial advice, and we aren’t responsible for the content of any external sites.
+Disclaimer: We make every effort to ensure content is correct when published.
+Information on this website doesn't constitute financial advice, and we aren't responsible for the content of any external sites.